Skip to content

 Styling livewire components

 The frontend package ships with a handful of livewire components, who's views are not published to projects by default.
+The tailwind config should search the view files for tailwind classes already, but if styling issues occur, verify the vendor path is included.

 js